Maine 4-H Agricultural Ambassador Program

 With the shrinking formal agricultural programs being offered to high school youth, a need is not being met.
 Students who have even just a small desire to explore agriculture and what it means to them are missing out on potential ways to grow their spark.

 - With the world population growing, how do we feed 10 billion people by 2050?

-- Agriculture workforce with a degree growing by 3.71% average yearly;
+- Agriculture workforce with a degree growing by 3.71% on average yearly

 - In Maine, the median age of farmers is up from age 49 in 2002, to 56.5 in 2017.
 What does that mean?

 - Maine and the Northeast account for only about 5% of the national total gross agriculture value;

-- Maine youth NEED exposure because they have less opportunity.
+- Maine youth NEED exposure because they have fewer opportunities.

 - Providing high-quality educational programming in agriculture to foster a spark for a future in agriculture;

 - Creating and expanding partnerships with local experts, ag-industry leaders, and organizations with similar values and opportunities for youth;

 - Providing on-campus opportunities, service learning, training, and connections to deepen teens’ understanding of agriculture further, and create connections to future educational or career pathways;

 - Creating an Agricultural Leadership Ambassador Program for teens and college students to help deliver an agricultural curriculum to expand our reach.